-District bus transportation is available for Chaparral and Vista students in the mornings only.
+District bus transportation is available for Chaparral and Vista students in the mornings and after school.
 Students must board the bus at either Bonita or San Dimas High School.
 Buses will depart at 7:25 a.m. from the loading zone.
-No bus transportation is provided after school.
-Students must purchase a District Bus Pass to ride the bus.
+Students must obtain a District Bus Pass to ride the bus, application for which can be found on the district website.